 Practical work experience related to media industries.
 Internships to be secured by students.
 For 130N and 330N, an average of 10 work hours a week for one semester; for 630N, an average of 20 work hours a week for one semester.
+Only one of the following may be counted: Radio-Television-Film 330L, 330M, 330N.
 Offered on the pass/fail basis only.
-Prerequisite: Upperdivision standing.
+Prerequisite: Upper-division standing.